An Interview with Anna from Impact Hub Yerevan

 I heard there is a startup program for Diaspora Armenians.
 What is it about?

 Anna: The program is called «NerUZH» and is initiated by Armenia’s Minister of Diaspora, Mkhitar Hayrapetyan in cooperation with Impact Hub Yerevan.
 It is an interactive program for young entrepreneurs between 18 and 35, with Armenian roots.
-The program aims to advance the participants knowledge base, help to expand their network, to receive funding and support them to enhance the startup ecosystem in the country.
+The program aims to advance the participants’ knowledge base, help to expand their network, receive funding, and support them to enhance the startup ecosystem in the country.

-Natalie: Wow, that sound like an awesome project.
+Natalie: Wow, that sounds like an awesome project.
 I love the idea behind it.
 I think this is also a great opportunity for young Armenians in Switzerland and Germany.

 Can also non-members use your facilities?

-Anna: Yes, there is the possibility to buy a day-pass.
-It is around 10 dollar and gives you access to the co-working space and WiFi.
+Anna: Yes, there is the possibility of buying a day-pass.
+It is around 10 dollars and gives you access to the co-working space and WiFi.
 Also, free coffee and tea are included.

 Natalie: That sounds like a great option for Digital Nomads visiting Armenia.
 Thanks for your time and insights, Anna.